/

 Ultimately, there are a few different ways you can outsource your bookkeeping services, each with advantages and disadvantages that make them ideal for different types of businesses.

-• Your best bet is finding an agency, or a similar organization that connects with bookkeeping service providers.
-These organizations tend to be highly reliable, and they’re capable of finding a vast network of qualified workers on your behalf.
-On top of that, they likely have highly polished communication and task assignment practices that ensures the efficiency of your workflow.
+Your best bet may be finding an agency or a similar organization that connects you with bookkeeping service providers.
+These organizations tend to be highly reliable, with access to a vast network of qualified workers.
+On top of that, they typically have highly polished communication and task assignment practices, ensuring the efficiency of your workflow.

 Outsourced Bookkeeping for CPAs: Choosing Your Main Priorities